TomOverland/README-Generator/README.md

     ## Description:
     ![License](https://img.shields.io/badge/License--blue.svg "License Badge")
-    This application will quickly generate a professional looking README for new projects.
+    This application uses Node.js, inquirer, fs, and util to create prompts for the user to fill out.
+The users answers will be used to build a README markdown document.

     # Table of Contents